The Best Kumo Cloud Alternative for Local Mitsubishi Control

 • You run Home Assistant, or want to.
 Flash ESPHome.
 Your mini-split shows up as a native climate entity, and every HA automation applies.
 Start with the ESPHome setup guide.

 • You're an Apple household with no server ambitions.
 Flash the Apple Home compatible firmware.
-It pairs straight into the Apple Home app, Siri works, and there's no hub in the middle on your home Wi-Fi.
+It pairs straight into the Apple Home app, Siri works, and nothing sits in the middle on your Wi-Fi.
 Start with the Apple Home setup guide.

 Both do everything Kumo Cloud did, and then some.
-One heads-up: the Apple Home firmware isn't MFi-certified, so the Home app will ask you to tap "Add Anyway" when you pair it.
+One heads-up: the Apple Home firmware isn't MFi-certified, so the Home app asks you to tap "Add Anyway" when you pair it.
 That prompt is expected.
 The device works normally right after.

 What You Keep, and What You Gain

-Leaving Kumo Cloud doesn't mean giving up the conveniences.
-It mostly means getting them without the cloud tax.
+Leaving Kumo Cloud keeps the conveniences.
+You just get them without the cloud tax.

 Remote access still works.
 With ESPHome it rides on however you already reach Home Assistant from outside the house.
-With the Apple Home firmware it goes through an Apple Home Hub, an Apple TV or a HomePod.
-On your home Wi-Fi you need nothing extra at all.
+With the Apple Home firmware it goes through an Apple Home hub, an Apple TV or a HomePod.
+On your home Wi-Fi you need nothing extra.

 Scheduling still works.
-You lose Kumo Cloud's built-in scheduler, but you gain your platform's.
-Home Assistant automations, or Apple Home schedules and scenes.
-Both leave a basic app timer in the dust once you get going.
+You lose Kumo Cloud's built-in scheduler and gain your platform's: Home Assistant automations, or Apple Home schedules and scenes.
+Both leave a basic app timer in the dust.

 You finally see the unit.
 The built-in web UI shows what the factory app never did: compressor frequency, outside air temperature, runtime, error codes, live logs.
 Phone off, hub unplugged, doesn't matter.
 Open the controller's IP in a browser and drive the heat pump directly.

 A real room sensor, if you want one.
-A mini-split reads temperature up at the indoor unit, near the ceiling, where the air runs a few degrees warmer than where you actually sit.
-Both firmwares can regulate off a sensor placed at seating height instead: any Home Assistant sensor on the ESPHome side, or an inexpensive BLE thermometer on the Apple Home side.
+A mini-split reads temperature up at the indoor unit, near the ceiling, where the air runs a few degrees warmer than where you sit.
+Both firmwares support an optional remote temperature sensor at seating height instead: any Home Assistant sensor on the ESPHome side, or an inexpensive BLE thermometer on the Apple Home side.
 It was the single biggest comfort upgrade I made.
 Kumo Cloud has no equivalent.

 Is It a Drop-In Replacement?